How to Deodorize a Room: Natural Recipes For A Fresh Smelling Home

 Have you ever forgotten to take the trash out before vacation?
 You come home to a house ridden with a very unappealing smell.
 Even when the garbage is disposed of, the odor can linger for days.

 While it can be tempting to spray down the home with a store-bought air freshener, these contain chemicals that are harmful to human health.
 Over 20 percent of the general U.S. population have reported having adverse health effects from air fresheners.
+There are ways to make your home smell better and healthier!

 To help you get rid of common household smells in a safe way, we’ve created a guide on how to deodorize a room.
 It includes a natural DIY room deodorizer recipe and 7 hacks for getting rid of specific home odors.
 Read through to find what household items you can use to rid these unwanted smells.